You May Be Denied Long Term Disability Even If Your Doctor Agrees You Can't Go Back To Work

 These are important things to keep in mind, especially if you are just starting out in this process, but there is a lot more to do in order to file a successful ERISA long term disability claim.
 In our other practice areas, we sometimes tell people they can handle their car accident or workers comp injury case on their own, that if the injury is minor, they don't even need a lawyer.

 But if you're considering or have filed for long term disability, you probably have a life changing injury or illness and need to protect everything you've worked so hard to get, so you don't lose everything you've worked for.
 You should at least talk to a lawyer who handles these cases to advise you

 And if you received a denial letter under an ERISA policy, you probably have only 180 days to analyze the policy, review and analyze the insurance company's claim file, develop a strategy, get testing or medical evaluations or vocational assessments, formulate the evidence you need and write the appeal.

-And if you have questions on your ERISA long term disability claim or received a denial letter from the insurance company, call us at (202) 393 - 3320 and let's see if we can help you with your next steps.
+And if you have questions on your ERISA long term disability claim or received a denial letter from the insurance company, call us at (202) 393 - 3320 and you'll speak to a real person who wants to hear your story.